Suv4o/personal-blog-2023/content/2021/09/14/style-binding-in-sfc-in-vue-3.md

 So what Vue has done is to assign native CSS variables to each the elements in their inline styles so that Vue can update the values of the variables when needed.

-All examples above can be found in the following github repository [link](https://github.com/Suv4o/style-binding-in-single-file-component-in-vue-3).
+All examples above can be found in the following github repository <a href="https://github.com/Suv4o/style-binding-in-single-file-component-in-vue-3" target="_blank" rel="noopener noreferrer">link</a>.